GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 		sha1sum <filename>.crt
 ```

-3. Add the COMMON Root CA certificate to the NTAuth Trust Store by using the Group Policy Object (GPO) or the _certutil_ tool, as described below.
+3. Add COMMON to the NTAuth Trust Store by using the Group Policy Object (GPO) or the _certutil_ tool, as described below.

 ### (Recommended) GPO Method
 1. Log into a Domain Controller server as a member of the **Enterprise Administrators** group.<!--Plural "Administrators" is correct?-->